2013 Brazilian Grand Prix

-This was the final race for two previous race winners in the form of Heikki Kovalainen and Mark Webber.

-This also marked the last race for Cosworth as an engine supplier.

-This was also Vettel's last win until the 2015 Malaysian Grand Prix, Red Bull's last win until the 2014 Canadian Grand Prix, and last 1–2 finish until the 2016 Malaysian Grand Prix.
+This was also Vettel's last win until the 2015 Malaysian Grand Prix, Vettel's last win at Red Bull, Red Bull's last win until the 2014 Canadian Grand Prix, and last 1–2 finish until the 2016 Malaysian Grand Prix.
+This is also the last race until the 2015 Hungarian Grand Prix that neither Mercedes driver finished on the podium, and is also the last 1–2 finish between Renault-powered drivers to date.

-As of 2025, this is the last time that Brazil hosted the final race of the season.
+As of 2025, this is the last time that Brazil hosted the final race of a season and the most recent Grand Prix in which naturally aspirated engines were used.